Softmax function: Definition

 A value proportional to the reciprocal of β is sometimes referred to as the temperature: $\beta = 1 / kT$, where k is typically 1 or the Boltzmann constant and T is the temperature.
-A higher temperature results in a more uniform output distribution (i.e. with higher entropy; it is "more random"), while a lower temperature results in a sharper output distribution, with one value dominating.
+A higher temperature results in a more uniform output distribution (i.e. with higher entropy; it is "more random"), while a lower temperature results in a sharper output distribution, usually with one value dominating.

 In some fields, the base is fixed, corresponding to a fixed scale, (Note: In statistical mechanics, fixing β is interpreted as having coldness and temperature of 1.) while in others the parameter β (or T) is varied.

+The softmax function is a multiple-variable generalization of the logistic function.

 Interpretations

 Smooth arg max

 The Softmax function is a smooth approximation to the arg max function: the function whose value is the index of a tuple's largest element.
 The name "softmax" may be misleading.
 Softmax is not a smooth maximum (that is, a smooth approximation to the maximum function).
 The term "softmax" is also used for the closely related LogSumExp function, which is a smooth maximum.
 For this reason, some prefer the more accurate term "softargmax", though the term "softmax" is conventional in machine learning.
 This section uses the term "softargmax" for clarity.

 Formally, instead of considering the arg max as a function with categorical output $1, \dots, n$ (corresponding to the index), consider the arg max function with one-hot representation of the output (assuming there is a unique maximum arg):